platformsh/platformsh-docs/docs/src/guides/drupal9/multi-site.md

 title: "Multiple Drupal sites in a single Project"
 sidebarTitle: "Multi-site"
 toc: false
+description: |
+    Platform.sh supports running [multiple applications](/bestpractices/oneormany.md) multiple applications in the same project, and these can be two or more Drupal sites.
 ---

-Platform.sh supports running [multiple applications](/bestpractices/oneormany.md) multiple applications in the same project, and these can be two or more Drupal sites.
+{{< description >}}

 But they would be separate Drupal instances: they will have their assets separate and live their lives apart, and it would be much better for them not to share the same database (though they could).

 ## Drupal "Multisite" and Platform.sh